D-5.9 Decomposing Multiplication: DecompMultRNS

 can be pre-generated as RNS key-switching keys.

-Applying the same reasoning as the above, we can also derive the following for relinearization:
+Applying the same reasoning as above, we can also derive the following for relinearization:

 , where